Tribal-Federal Collaborations

 Bureau of Prisons

-The Tribal Law and Order Act created a pilot program that authorizes the Bureau of Prisons (Bureau or BOP) to house (for a period of four years) a limited number of certain offenders sentenced in Tribal Courts.
-The pilot program allows any federally recognized tribe to request that the Bureau incarcerate a tribe member convicted under the terms of section 234 of the Act.
-By statute, the Bureau will began to accept referrals on November 26, 2010, and the pilot will conclude on November 26, 2014.
+The Tribal Law and Order Act created a pilot program that authorized the Bureau of Prisons (Bureau or BOP) to house (for a period of four years) a limited number of certain offenders sentenced in Tribal Courts.
+The pilot program allowed any federally recognized tribe to request that the Bureau incarcerate a tribe member convicted under the terms of section 234 of the Act.
+By statute, the Bureau began to accept referrals on November 26, 2010, and the pilot program concluded on November 26, 2014.

 Civil Rights Division